behringer24/argumentative/README.md

 In the var block all the parameter holders are defined. argumentative returns pointers to the internal value fields and fills them after the ``flags.Parse(os.Args)`` call.

-Parsing of the parameters has been move out of ``main()`` into its own function.
+Parsing of the parameters has been move out of ``main()`` into its own 'parseArgs' function.

-There are also the definitions of all available parameters and arguments.
+There are also the definitions of all available parameters and arguments for this demo app.

 ```
 go run .\argtest.go -h
 ```
-result in the output of
+result in the output:
 ```
 argtest
 A small demonstration